 Mouth – Make 1

-Round 1: ch 6 with Black. sc in 2nd ch from hook and next 3 ch.
+Round 1: ch 6 with black. sc in 2nd ch from hook and next 3 ch.
 Work 3 sc in next stitch.
 Working in the opposite side of the chain, sc in next 4 stitches.
-Work 3 sc in last stitch.
+Work 3 sc in next stitch.
 Join with ss to first sc.
 (14 stitches)

 Round 2: ch 1. sc in same stitch as ss and next 4 stitches.
 Work 3 sc in next stitch. sc in next 6 stitches.
 Work 3 sc in next stitch. sc in last stitch.
 Join with ss to first sc.
 (18 stitches)